oneEyedBunny/Crop-Swap/README.md

 1. style messages on index.html related to login

 # index.HTML
-1. New user form not working
+1. Add local storage key to new user profile, so all other create page works this way not just with a logged in user

 # createPost.html
 1. renderUserPostList() > how do I set char limit of "have", so it only shows snippit